tinawangice/Personalized-Automatic-Email-Reply/AI_training_and_email_detecting/README.md

 # Email_generation_seq2seq_backend

-## The email generation system, which contains 2 main parts:
+## The email generation system contains 2 main parts:

 #### 1. Seq2Seq Model for email generating – which will automatically output the reply based on the input.
 #### 2. API connects gmail to the Seq2Seq Model